clintonboys/clintonboys.com/content/about/index.md

 # About me

 Hey there, I'm Clinton.
 I am an Australian mathematician and software engineer living in London (formerly Tel Aviv, and before that, Sydney).
-You can visit my [now]({{< ref "now" >}}) page to see what I'm up to and what's on my mind at the moment.
+You can visit my [now]({{< ref "now" >}}) page to see what I'm up to and what's on my mind at the moment: I try to keep it up to date.

+I like hacking away at interesting problems in lots of different areas: mathematics, statistics, programming, data and data science, elections and electoral systems, and many more.
+I am a keen writer and an amateur musician.

+## Work and skills

 I graduated from the University of Sydney in 2011 with a First Class Honours degree in Pure Mathematics, and then in 2015 with a PhD in Mathematics.
 You can find answers to some frequently asked questions about my PhD here.